danbev/learning-ai/notes/ggml.md

 `mul` in our case.
 TODO: I'm sure I've discussed this function else where so copy this here instead of duplicating it.

-This might be obvious but the above does not modify or use the grad fiels in any way.
+This might be obvious but the above does not modify or use the grad fields in any way.
 That part is handled by the backward pass which is composed of a backward expand followed by a backward compute (though the compute is the same `ggml_graph_compute` function but using a different graph).

 ### Backward expand
 For the backward computation we need to create a graph what will handle the gradients.
-This is done in a simliar manner to the forward pass where we created a graph and then expanded it, and performed the computation.
+This is done in a simliar manner to the forward pass where we created a graph and then expanded it, and then performed the computation.

 Here we will duplicate the forward graph first and then expand it:
 ```c